The Search

 Need help finding the perfect starter apartment in the right neighborhood—or a landlord inclined to be flexible about guarantors, work history, rental history, or "flexing" your space with temporary walls?
 Place your search into the capable hands of The Agency, a tech-savvy real estate brokerage founded by a pair of Yale grads in response to the frustrating apartment-search experiences of classmates and colleagues.
 Bonus: The agents at The Agency are not only a delight to deal with, they will charge a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent if you sign up here

-If none of these solutions is an option, consider looking for a sublet or a room in someone else's apartment as opposed to taking out a brand-new lease yourself.
+If none of these solutions is an option, consider looking for a sublet or a room in someone else's apartment rather than taking out a brand-new lease yourself.
+You could also look for jobs that offer free or reduced rent.

 Navigating the roommate situation